Story by: Kim Huston on November 21, 2019

 Answer a few questions in our bladder control risk assessment to see if you should have your symptoms evaluated by a physician.

-Chances increase with subsequent pregnancies, and there’s also evidence of a genetic predisposition to incontinence issues, according to Dr. Stewart.
+Chances increase with subsequent pregnancies, and there’s also evidence of a genetic predisposition to incontinence issues.
 Other risk factors for stress incontinence include obesity and previous gynecologic surgery such as hysterectomy.

 The two most common types of bladder control issues that lead to urinary incontinence are: